 My clients and employers have ranged from scrappy mobile startups transforming how music is played in bars to the largest, most polished brands in America.
 The similarity is that they all strive to think strategically, act creatively, and execute to drive measurable results.

 My marketing and sales experience began when I was the #1 sales person in my department at Tiffany and Co. while getting my MBA at Kellogg.
-Following graduation, I went on to work at Howard/Merrell crafting marketing and advertising strategies for Coors and Kimberly-Clark.
+Following graduation, I went on to work at the brand strategy boutique firm Howard/Merrell crafting marketing and advertising for Coors and Kimberly-Clark.

 Then I moved to work for eight years at Digitas, before and after its IPO.
 Here I partnered with amazing teammates and clients including AT&T, General Motors, and Sam’s Club to execute scores of cross-channel marketing campaigns.
 I was chosen to be a founding member an internal team that grew to $20 million in revenue in four years.